Choose another writer in this calendar:

 "You have won renown: you are known to all men

-The epic records the great deed of the heroic warrior Beowulf in his youth and maturity.
+Beowulf records the great deed of the heroic warrior Beowulf in his youth and maturity.
 The hero kills three monsters: a maneater called Grendel, Grendel's mother in her underwater dwelling, and 50 years later a fire-breathing dragon, which is stirred by the theft of a goblet.
 It mortally wounds Beowulf before expiring.
 The poem ends with Beowulf's funeral pyre.
 Central theme is the workings of fate (wyrd) in human lives.
 It is generally accepted that originally Beowulf was the work of a single poet, who has recounted legends, that were passed down orally from several centuries earlier.
-Heaney's retelling makes the hero's tragic stature prophetic: when he dies his people wait of the disaster that will descend on them.
+Heaney's retelling of the epic makes the hero's tragic stature prophetic: when he dies his people wait of the disaster that will descend on them.
 Also the Finnish national epic Kalevala ends in resignation with the decline of paganism, when Väinämöinen, the central character of the epic, departs the land of heroes.

-For further reading: Seamus Heaney: The Crisis of Identity by Floyd Collins (2003); Seamus Heaney: Creating Irelands of the Mind by Eugene O'Brien (2003); Seamus Heaney: In Conversation with Karl Miller by Karl Miller and Seamus Heaney (2002); The Flight of the Vernacular: Seamus Heaney, Derek Walcott and the Impress of Dante by Maria Cristina Fumagalli (2001); Passage to the Center by Daniel Tobin (1999); Seamus Heaney by Helen Hennessy Vendler (1998); Passage to the Center by Daniel Tobin (1998); Critical Essays on Seamus Heaney, ed. by Robert F. Garratt (1995); The Art of Seamus Heaney, ed. by T. Curtis (1994); Seamus Heaney: Poet and Critic by Arthur E. McGuinness (1994); Seamus Heaney: A Reference Guide by Rand Brandes and Michael J. Durkan (1994); Seamus Heaney: The Making of the Poet by Michael Parker (1993); Seamus Heaney, ed. by H. Bloom (1993) - Suom.
+For further reading: Stepping Stones: Interviews with Seamus Heaney by Dennis O'Driscoll (2010); Seamus Heaney: The Crisis of Identity by Floyd Collins (2003); Seamus Heaney: Creating Irelands of the Mind by Eugene O'Brien (2003); Seamus Heaney: In Conversation with Karl Miller by Karl Miller and Seamus Heaney (2002); The Flight of the Vernacular: Seamus Heaney, Derek Walcott and the Impress of Dante by Maria Cristina Fumagalli (2001); Passage to the Center by Daniel Tobin (1999); Seamus Heaney by Helen Hennessy Vendler (1998); Passage to the Center by Daniel Tobin (1998); Critical Essays on Seamus Heaney, ed. by Robert F. Garratt (1995); The Art of Seamus Heaney, ed. by T. Curtis (1994); Seamus Heaney: Poet and Critic by Arthur E. McGuinness (1994); Seamus Heaney: A Reference Guide by Rand Brandes and Michael J. Durkan (1994); Seamus Heaney: The Making of the Poet by Michael Parker (1993); Seamus Heaney, ed. by H. Bloom (1993) - Suom.
 Jyrki Vainonen on valikoinut ja suomentanut Seamus Heaneylta runoja kokoelmiin Ojanpiennarten kuningas (1995), Ukkosvaloa (1997) ja Soran ääniä (2007).